BrandonTang89/CrowdfundingForSchools/README.md

 - Current: Integer, Amount of money raised so far
 - MinDonation: Integer, Minimum amount of money that can be donated at once
 - Status: Enum("proposed", "open", "closed")
-- Proposer: String, Email of the proposer
+- Proposer: String, Firebase Auth UID of the proposer

 ### Donations Table
 Stores the list of donations made to projects